Benjamin Harrison

 Benjamin Harrison (August 20, 1833 – March 13, 1901) was the 23rd president of the United States, serving from 1889 to 1893.
 He was a member of the Harrison family of Virginia—a grandson of the ninth president, William Henry Harrison, and a great-grandson of Benjamin Harrison V, a Founding Father.
-A Union army veteran and a Republican, he defeated incumbent Grover Cleveland to win the presidency in 1888.
+A Union army veteran and a Republican, he defeated Democratic Party incumbent Grover Cleveland to win the presidency in the 1888 United States presidential election by winning the Electoral College while losing the popular vote.
+He was defeated by Cleveland in the 1892 United States presidential election, becoming the first president to be succeeded in office by his predecessor.

 Harrison was born on a farm by the Ohio River and graduated from Miami University in Oxford, Ohio.
-After moving to Indianapolis, he established himself as a prominent local attorney, Presbyterian church leader, and politician in Indiana.
+After moving to Indianapolis, he established himself as a prominent local attorney, Presbyterian church leader, and politician.
 During the American Civil War, he served in the Union Army as a colonel, and was confirmed by the U.S. Senate as a brevet brigadier general of volunteers in 1865.
 Harrison unsuccessfully ran for governor of Indiana in 1876.
-The Indiana General Assembly elected Harrison to a six-year term in the Senate, where he served from 1881 to 1887.
+In 1881, the Republican-controlled Indiana General Assembly elected Harrison to a six-year term in the Senate, where he served from 1881 to 1887.

-A Republican, Harrison was elected to the presidency in 1888, defeating the Democratic incumbent Grover Cleveland in the Electoral College while losing the popular vote.
 Hallmarks of Harrison's administration were unprecedented economic legislation, including the McKinley Tariff, which imposed historic protective trade rates, and the Sherman Antitrust Act.
 Harrison also facilitated the creation of the national forest reserves through an amendment to the Land Revision Act of 1891.
 During his administration six western states were admitted to the Union.
-In addition, Harrison substantially strengthened and modernized the U.S. Navy and conducted an active foreign policy, but his proposals to secure federal education funding as well as voting rights enforcement for African Americans were unsuccessful.
+In addition, Harrison substantially strengthened and modernized the U.S. Navy and conducted an active foreign policy.
+His proposals to secure federal education funding as well as voting rights enforcement for African Americans were unsuccessful.

 Due in large part to surplus revenues from the tariffs, federal spending reached $1 billion for the first time during his term.
 The spending issue in part led to the Republicans' defeat in the 1890 midterm elections.
 Cleveland defeated Harrison for reelection in 1892, due to the growing unpopularity of high tariffs and high federal spending.
 Harrison returned to private life and his law practice in Indianapolis.
 In 1899, he represented Venezuela in its British Guiana boundary dispute with the United Kingdom.
 Harrison traveled to the court in Paris as part of the case and after a brief stay returned to Indianapolis.
 He died at his home in Indianapolis in 1901 of complications from influenza.
-Many have praised Harrison's commitment to African Americans' voting rights, his work ethic, and his integrity, but scholars and historians generally rank him as an average president, due to the uneventful nature of his term.
-He was defeated by Cleveland in 1892, becoming the first president to be succeeded in office by his predecessor.